vigetlabs/wordpress-site-starter/README.md

 ## Setup and Running

-Download and install WordPress core files
-`ddev wp core download`
+Download and install WordPress core files if this is the first time running DDEV `ddev wp core download`

 Start local server
-`ddev start`
+`bin/start`

 TODO add more info here once we have the full setup completed.